ChainSafe/chainbridge-optimism-module/README.md

 ## Usage
 Module should be used along with core [framework](https://github.com/ChainSafe/chainbridge-core).

-Since chainbridge-optimism-module is a package it will require writing some extra code to get it running alongside [chainbridge-core](https://github.com/ChainSafe/chainbridge-core).
+Since sygma-optimism-module is a package it will require writing some extra code to get it running alongside [chainbridge-core](https://github.com/ChainSafe/chainbridge-core).
 Here you can find some examples
 [Example](https://github.com/ChainSafe/chainbridge-core-example)

 ### Differences Between EVM and Optimism module